 But nowadays the villain, apparently, is eCommerce.
 As a significant share of the retail business migrates from the high street to the Internet, many retailers are concerned about so-called showrooming.
 It may seem unfair that a customer can spend loads of time in the high street, wasting the time of the shop assistants and shop-soiling the goods, before purchasing the same goods online at a better price.
 To add insult to injury, some people not only practice showrooming, but then blog about how guilty it makes them feel.

-The assumption here is that the Internet can generally undercut the High Street, and there are several reasons why this assumption is plausible.
+There is a common belief that the Internet can generally undercut the High Street, and there are several reasons why this belief seems to make sense.

 - Internet businesses compete on price rather than service, so the prices must be good.